KoenHoogendoorn/magical-portfolio/src/assets/ProjectsContent/About-content.md

 Next, I started [working at Kinder](https://kinder.world/).
 Helping charities do better, it was great to work at a company that wants to make the world a better place.
 It was a nice change of pace to experience working on a single project for a longer time.
 Although it encompassed multiple products, the overall mission and brand was the same.

 In my time off, I like playing guitar, running, reading and gamenights with friends.
 Being a bit of a fantasy nerd, I love playing and talking about [Dungeons and Dragons](http://koenhoogendoorn.nl/dragons-quill).
-So, to make this website a bit more personal and fun, I chose to make it ~~fantasy themed~~ MAGICAL.
+So, to make this website a bit more personal and fun, I chose to make it ~~fantasy themed~~ **MAGICAL**.